freyste/freyste.github.io/_posts/2015-1-24-Bamboo_Bicycle.md

 ![_config.yml]({{ site.baseurl }}/images/bamboo frame.jpeg)

 ![_config.yml]({{ site.baseurl }}/images/bamboo_rear_complete.jpeg)

+Results turned out great and the bike has been riding well for the past 3 months!
+Lookign forward to making more structures out of bamboo in the future.
+It's is an awesome material with a tensile strength comparable to steel but needing 50x less energy to produce.
+In terms of specific tensile strength, a metric of bamboo’s strength by weight, it can be 6x higher than most structural steels!

 ![_config.yml]({{ site.baseurl }}/images/bamboo_front_complete.jpeg)

-Results turned out great.
-Bamboo is an awesome material with a tensile strength comparable to steel but needing 50x less energy to produce.
-In terms of specific tensile strength, a metric of bamboo’s strength by weight, it can be 6x higher than most structural steels!